buildingSMART/BCF-API/README.md

 The BCF API relies on the regular Http Status Code definitions.
 Good sources are [Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) or the [HTTP/1.1 Specification](https://tools.ietf.org/html/rfc7231).

 Generally, these response codes shall be used in the API:

+### Success

 * `200 - OK` for `GET` requests that return data or `PUT` requests that update data
 * `201 - Created` for `POST` requests that create data

 `POST` and `PUT` requests do usually include the created resource in the response body.
 Exceptions to this rule are described in the specific section for the resource.

+### Error

+* `400 - Bad Request` for invalid requests.
+* `401 - Unauthorized` for requests that have errors when the user is not authenticated.
+* `403 - Forbidden` for requests when the user is authenticated but not authorized to perform the operation.
+* `500 - Internal Server Error` the server encountered an unexpected condition which prevented it from fulfilling the request.

 ## 1.6 Error Response Body Format